The Power of Tests for Detecting $p$-Hacking

 Under mild regularity assumptions (differentiability of the null and alternative distributions, boundedness and support assumptions; see \citet{elliott2022detecting} for details), we can write the $p$-curve (density of $p$-values) in the absence of $p$-hacking as

 For the purposes of testing for $p$-hacking, the properties of $g$ describe the set of distributions contained in the null hypothesis of no $p$-hacking.
-Tests can be based on deviations from this set. \citet{elliott2022detecting} provide general sufficient conditions for when the $p$-curve is non-increasing, $g'\le 0$, and continuous when there is no $p$-hacking, allowing for tests of these properties of the distribution to be interpreted as tests of the null hypothesis of no $p$-hacking.\footnote{These results imply that classical approaches for detecting $p$-hacking based on non-increasingness, such as the Binomial test and Fisher's test \citep[e.g.,][]{simonsohn2014p,head2015extent}, are valid in a wide range of empirically relevant settings.} These conditions hold for many possible distributions $F_h$ that arise in research, for example, normal, folded normal (relevant for two-sided tests), and $\chi^2$ distributions.
+Tests can be based on deviations from this set. \citet{elliott2022detecting} provide general sufficient conditions for when the $p$-curve is non-increasing, $g'\le 0$, and continuous when there is no $p$-hacking, allowing for tests of these properties of the distribution to be interpreted as tests of the null hypothesis of no $p$-hacking.
+These conditions hold for many possible distributions $F_h$ that arise in research, for example, normal, folded normal (relevant for two-sided tests), and $\chi^2$ distributions.

-When $T$ is (asymptotically) normally distributed (for example, tests on means or regression parameters when central limit theorems apply), \citet{elliott2022detecting} show that in addition to the non-increasing property the $p$-curves are completely monotonic (i.e., have derivatives of alternating signs so that $g''\ge 0$, $g'''\le 0$, etc.) and there are testable upper bounds on the $p$-curve and its derivatives.
+When $T$ is (asymptotically) normally distributed (for example, tests on means or regression parameters when central limit theorems apply), \citet{elliott2022detecting} show that in addition to being non-increasing, the $p$-curves are completely monotonic (i.e., have derivatives of alternating signs so that $g''\ge 0$, $g'''\le 0$, etc.) and there are testable upper bounds on the $p$-curve and its derivatives.

-The existing tests for $p$-hacking exploit different combinations of these testable restrictions.
+We study the power of tests for $p$-hacking that exploit different combinations of these testable restrictions.
 In our simulation study, we consider four different types of tests: (i) tests for non-increasingness of the $p$-curve, (ii) tests for continuity of the $p$-curve, (iii) tests for upper bounds on the $p$-curve and its derivatives, and (iv) tests for combinations of monotonicity restrictions and upper bounds.
 We describe the individual tests and how we implement them in detail in Section \ref{sec:tests} and Table \ref{tab:tests}.